ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. the distributed identifier of the Issuer (or its resolved key manifest),
 2. the expected name of the Artifact (i.e., the Feed),
-3. the list of service identities of trusted TS.
+3. the list of service identities of trusted Transparency Services.

-When presented with a Transparent Claim for the Artifact, they verify its Issuer identity, signature, and Receipt.
+When presented with a Transparent Statement for an Artifact, consumers verify its Issuer identity, signature, and Receipt.
-They may additionally apply a validation policy based on the protected headers present both in the Envelope or in the countersignature and the Statement itself, which may include security-critical Artifact-specific details.
+They may additionally apply a validation policy based on the protected headers present both in the Envelope, the Receipt, or the Statement itself, which may include security-critical or Artifact-specific details.

-Some Verifiers may systematically resolve the Issuer DID to fetch their latest DID document.
-This strictly enforces the revocation of compromised keys: once the Issuer has updated its document to remove a key identifier, all Claims signed with this `kid` will be rejected.
+Some Verifiers may systematically resolve Issuer DIDs to fetch the latest corresponding DID documents.
+This behaviour strictly enforces the revocation of compromised keys: once the Issuer has updated its Statement to remove a key identifier, all Signed Statements include the corresponding `kid` will be rejected.
 However, others may delegate DID resolution to a trusted third party and/or cache its results.

-Some Verifiers may decide to skip the DID-based signature verification, relying on the TS's Registration policy and the scrutiny of other Verifiers.
-Although this weakens their guarantees against key revocation, or against a corrupt TS, they can still keep the Receipt and blame the Issuer or the TS at a later point.
+Some Verifiers may decide to skip the DID-based signature verification, relying on the Transparency Service's Registration policy and the scrutiny of other Verifiers.
+Although this weakens their guarantees against key revocation, or against a corrupt Transparency Services, they can still keep the Receipt and blame the Issuer or the Transparency Services at a later point.

 # Claim Issuance, Registration, and Verification

-This section details the interoperability requirements for implementers of Claim issuance and validation libraries, and of Transparency Services.
+This section details the interoperability requirements for implementers of Signed Statements issuance and validation libraries, and of Transparency Services.

 ##  Envelope and Claim Format

-The formats of Claims and Receipts are based on CBOR Object Signing and Encryption (COSE).
-The choice of CBOR is a trade-off between safety (in particular, non-malleability: each Claim has a unique serialization), ease of processing and availability of implementations.
+The formats of Signed Statements and Receipts are based on CBOR Object Signing and Encryption (COSE {{-COSE}}).
+The choice of CBOR {{-CBOR}} is a trade-off between safety (in particular, non-malleability: each Signed Statement has a unique serialization), ease of processing and availability of implementations.

-At a high-level that is the context of this architecture, a Claim is a COSE single-signed object (i.e., `COSE_Sign1`) that contains the correct set of protected headers.
-Although Issuers and relays may attach unprotected headers to Claims, Transparency Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Claims during Registration and validation.
+At a high-level that is the context of this architecture, a Signed Statement is a COSE single-signed object (i.e., a `COSE_Sign1`) that contains the correct set of protected headers.
+Although Issuers and relaying parties may attach unprotected headers to Signed Statements, Transparency Services and Verifiers MUST NOT rely on the presence or value of additional unprotected headers in Signed Statements during Registration and validation.

-All Claims MUST include the following protected headers:
+All Signed Statements MUST include the following protected headers:

-- algorithm (label: `1`): Asymmetric signature algorithm used by the Claim Issuer, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](#IANA.cose);
+- algorithm (label: `1`): Asymmetric signature algorithm used by the Issuer of a Signed Statement, as an integer, for example `-35` for ECDSA with SHA-384, see [COSE Algorithms registry](#IANA.cose);
 - Issuer (label: `TBD`, temporary: `391`): DID (Decentralized Identifier {{DID-CORE}}) of the signer, as a string, for example `did:web:example.com`;
 - Feed (label: `TBD`, temporary: `392`): the Issuer's name for the Artifact, as a string;
-- payload type (label: `3`): Media type of payload as a string, for example `application/spdx+json`
+- payload type (label: `3`): media-type of Statement payload as a string, for example `application/spdx+json`
 - Registration policy info (label: `TBD`, temporary: `393`): a map of additional attributes to help enforce Registration policies;
 - Key ID (label: `4`): Key ID, as a bytestring.

-Additionally, Claims MAY carry the following unprotected headers:
+Additionally, Signed Statements MAY carry the following unprotected headers:

 - Receipts (label: `TBD`, temporary: `394`): Array of Receipts, defined in {{-RECEIPTS}}